 - Upgrading ArcGIS JavaScript API versions

 Throughout the process, Quartic handled configuration, data migration, QA/QC, and post-migration support in close collaboration with the City of Encinitas.
+According to Quartic’s technical team, most of the time and effort in this project went toward modernizing the city’s server environment and enterprise deployment—a critical prerequisite to adopting the new data model.

-“They make your GIS goals happen.
+“Quartic makes your GIS goals happen.
 You have an idea, you discuss it with them, and then they make it happen.”

 Kevin Highland, GIS Analyst at the City of Encinitas